Create

 Create will add a new migration file to the migrations folder.

-There is two kinds of migrations files:
+There are 3 kinds of migrations files:

-• classic: they have an Up, Down, Date and Name function.
+- classic: they have an Up, Down, Date and Name function.

-• change: they have a Change, Date and Name function.
+- change: they have a Change, Date and Name function.

 To create a new migration file, run the following command: